-The irony here is that this has gone on to be the tune where you’ve got a big Lydian moment in the tonic at the end of every A…whereas the composer saw that E natural as a dominant tension resolving upward to the top of an E-flat major 9.
+The irony!
+“In Your Own Sweet Way” has gone on to be the tune where there is a big Lydian tonic at the end of every A…whereas the composer saw that E natural as a dominant tension resolving upward to the top of an E-flat major 9.

 The Brubeck bridge is a bit different from what we usually play as well (among other things, it concludes with a brief cadence to C minor ), but at least it is not in a completely different key.

 **Footnote two: The free jazz of the trio improvisations on “Air Raid” and “Evolution” is not the free jazz of Ornette Coleman or Albert Ayler or Cecil Taylor or John Coltrane.
 It is cool in temperature and essentially European in affect, with comparatively little blues or song to be found.